yujatree/Neural_Networks/README.md

 # Multi-Labelled Odors Classification using Neural Networks (NNs) and Graphic Neural Networks (GNNs)

+What if we can identify odors via molecular structures?

-using 'Multi-Labelled SMILES Odors' dataset
+Still building Neural Networks model using 'Multi-Labelled SMILES Odors' dataset...